Toni Morrison's Beloved: For Sixty Million and More

 How do the supernatural and achronological elements of the narrative contribute to plot and thematic development?

-Analyze how characters construct varied forms of community in response to tragedy.
+Analyze how characters construct varied forms of community in response to tragedy and trauma.

 Analyze themes and symbols used throughout the novel to make meaning of the text.